Reading for Understanding — Framework & Design Principles

-A key challenge to using scenario-based assessments is accounting for the potential effect of performance moderators.
-A performance moderator is knowledge, skill or a disposition, such as motivation, that may explain why a student performed in such a way.
-For example, if our measures of student motivation reveal that the test taker did not take the test seriously, we can report this information to teachers.
+A key challenge to using scenario-based assessments is accounting for the potential effect of motivation and other factors that may affect how well the student performs.
+These are called performance moderators.
+A performance moderator may consist of knowledge, a skill or a disposition, such as motivation, that can explain why a student performed in a particular way.
+For example, if our measures of student motivation reveal the test taker did not take the test seriously, we can report this information to teachers.
 In an assessment context, performance moderators may have an impact on how someone interprets results, and thus they may affect claims about what the test takers know and can do.
-Examples of potential performance moderators identified in the theoretical and empirical literature on reading comprehension include, for example, test-takers’:
+Examples of potential performance moderators for test takers include:

-GISA designs include test items that attempt to gauge the role that performance moderators may be playing in one readers’ performance.
+GISA designs include test items that attempt to gauge the impact performance moderators could have on readers’ performance.
 For example, the Reading for Understanding framework calls for assessments to begin with items that assess the extent to which test takers possess prior background knowledge about the domain or topic of the passage in the assessment.

 Find a Publication